Dhruv-Variya/MultiLib/README.md

 ```bash
   git clone https://github.com/Dhruv-Variya/MultiLib.git
 ```
-1.Open the solution in Visual Studio.
+ 1. Open the solution in Visual Studio.
-2.Restore NuGet packages.
+ 2. Restore NuGet packages.
-3.Configure connection strings in appsettings.json.
+ 3. Configure connection strings in appsettings.json.
-4.Build and run the project.
+ 4. Build and run the project.

 ## Structure of this Project